guindani-davi/rgbguesser-server/README.md

-# rgbguesser
+# rgbguesser-server
-a website to to implement the rgb guess game
+a server to implement the rgb guess game